marinesciencedude/Black-Ops-Trilogy-Weapon-Packs/README.md

 Install *all* of these assets first, since files from this repo are meant to override some of the assets.
 L3akMod and T7MTEnhancements are required additions to ensure Mod Tools can properly build the mod.

-It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, black_ops_3_fx.gdt, since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun
+It's advised to make a back-up of wpn_t7_zmb_weapons.gdt, black_ops_3_fx.gdt since this will be replaced with a version that doesn't produce duplicate asset errors with Smurphy's Improved BO3 Ray Gun some might want to make a back-up of core_patch.csv or skip copying the zone_source folder as it is only here to demonstrate that weaponoptions.csv must be commented out
+Note also that share\raw\sound\aliases\user_aliases.csv and share\raw\sound\globals\loadspec.csv are replaced if you need to make a back-up of them.

 * TheSkyeLord's BO1 Weapon Ports: https://www.ugx-mods.com/forum/full-weapons/84/skyes-bo1-weapon-ports/23143/
 * TheAllNightFall's Weapon Ports (don't forget [Weapon Common](https://drive.google.com/file/d/1pzasvTU0tIFtmKbepyGXPPpdEYNyMXmq):